Remembering the men from the Kingsdown and Creekside Cluster

 Killed in Action

-Leonard Terry was one of nine children born to Stephen Terry and Sophia Terry - both born in Luddenham.
+Leonard Terry was one of nine children born to Stephen Hugh Terry and Sophia (nee Norris) - both parents being natives of Luddenham.
 The family moved between Wool Quay (Faversham), Lynsted Lane (near Greenstreet) and Teynham Street (the older part of the village near the Church of St. Mary).
 Leonard started life in Teynham Street.
 By the age of 14 he was a brickfield labourer and his father was a labourer in Conyer Cement Factory.
 His mother had died by this time (1901).

 There are very few military documents directly referencing Leonard Terry but we can place his enlistment to the summer of 1907 by reference to other recruits from Teynham.